golang/go/README.md

 ### Contributing

-Go is the work of hundreds of contributors.
+Go is the work of thousands of contributors.
 We appreciate your help!

 To contribute, please read the contribution guidelines:
 	https://golang.org/doc/contribute.html